tatianamarques/tatianamarques/README.md

 ### :woman_technologist: About Me :

 - 🔭 I’m currently working on my carrier as a full stack developer.
-- 🌱 I’m currently learning everything I can to become a great developer: JavaScript, Java, Phyton, AWS, Databases, Agile Methodologies, etc.
+- 🌱 I’m currently learning everything I can to become a great developer: JavaScript, Java, Python, AWS, Databases, Agile Methodologies, etc.

 ---